-- 1. Rules, regulations, student rights and responsibilities apply to all students. - 2.
-Students at Landmark have the right to protection against discrimination. - 3.
+1. Rules, regulations, student rights and responsibilities apply to all students.

+- 2. Students at Landmark have the right to protection against discrimination. - 3.
 Landmark College follows all the applicable laws which may prohibit discrimination on the basis of sex, age, religion, handicap, ancestry, place of birth, race, color, sexual orientation, or national or ethnic origin in the administration of its educational, admissions, financial aid, and employment policies and programs.
 Students, in turn, are expected to uphold Landmark's nondiscriminatory policies. - 4.
 Students at Landmark have the right to reside in an environment conducive to learning, where reasonable living accommodations and services are provided and issues of health, safety, and civility are addressed.
 At the same time, they share responsibility for creating and maintaining such an environment. - 5.
 Students at Landmark have the right to take reasoned exception to the materials or views offered in any course of study and to reserve judgment about matters of opinion, but they are responsible for fulfilling the obligations of any course in which they are enrolled. - 6.
-Students at Landmark have the right to protection against prejudiced or capricious academic evaluation.
+Students at Landmark have the right to protection against prejudice or capricious academic evaluation.
 At the same time, they are responsible for maintaining standards of academic performance established for each course in which they are enrolled. - 7.
 Students at Landmark have the right to express their views, individually and collectively, on issues of institutional policy and on matters of general interest to the student body. - 8.
-Students at Landmark have the same rights to the freedom of speech, peaceful assembly, and petition enjoyed by all United States citizens.
-As
+Students at Landmark have the right to know the standards of conduct expected of them.
+In addition to the standards that common sense requires of all adults, the standards of behavior which Landmark considers essential to its educational mission and residential life are discussed in this Handbook.